EOGS++: Earth Observation Gaussian Splatting with Internal Camera Refinement and Direct Panchromatic Rendering

 { A different line of research focuses on implicit neural representations, such as NeRF~\cite{nerf} and Gaussian Splatting~\cite{3DGaussianSplat}, which reconstruct 3D scenes from calibrated image collections.
 Unlike traditional pipelines, these approaches optimize a continuous scene representation and have demonstrated improved performance across diverse imaging conditions~\cite{yan2024gs}.

-Adapting implicit methods to satellite imagery, however, presents additional challenges due to sparse viewpoints, and varying illumination.
+Adapting implicit methods to satellite imagery, however, presents additional challenges due to sparse viewpoints, limited variation in viewing angles across acquisitions, and varying illumination.
 Several works have addressed these limitations by extending NeRF-like models to pushbroom cameras \cite{derksen2021shadow,mari2022sat}, explicitly modeling shadows \cite{eonerf,behari_sundial_2024}, or filtering transient elements to improve reconstruction robustness \cite{huang_skysplat_2025}.

 While NeRF-based techniques have been actively explored, literature on Gaussian Splatting in the satellite domain remains limited~\cite{savant2025EOGS,huang_skysplat_2025}.
 This approach achieves performance comparable to NeRF-like methods while requiring shorter training times. }